br2490/ISLE-MG/README.md

 ## Launching ISLE with your data

+ ..Git clone ISLE repo.
+ ..open .env and modify values to something unique with exception of DRUPAL_HASH!;
+   - Values do not need to match your old Islandora instance - in fact it might be better they DO NOT.
+Security through something something.
+ ..edit tomcat.env and provide creds to login to all Tomcat instances...
+ ..edit docker-compose.yml to point to your data located in new locations:
+   - Change fedora-ds, os, ri, Solr data, FGS, etc.
+ ..Launch stack `docker-compose up -d`
+ ..Import SQL dumps using helper script (IN PROGRESS) ..Reindex using helper script (IN PROGRESS)
+ ..Run VSETS in isle-apache
+ ..Visit site.
+ ..

 <!-- ## Copying Large Folders and File
   > This section is intended for advanced users.